PowerShift Publications 2018-2011

 Author: Chris Methmann

-Commodity profile: Alternative raw materials partnerships (2013)
+Commodity plug-in letter: Alternative raw materials partnerships (2013)

-Commodity profile: Transparency and due diligence
+Commodity plug-in letter: Transparency and due diligence

 Summary: This publication highlights the need for transparency and due diligence in the global raw materials industry.
-She argues that transparent business practices and enhanced due diligence can ensure sustainable and fair conditions in international commodity trading.
+She argues that transparent business practices and enhanced due diligence can ensure sustainable and fair conditions in international commodity trade.

-Commodity profile: Taxing resources (2013)
+Commodity plug-in letter: Taxing resources (2013)

 Summary: This profile addresses the possibility of using taxes on the extraction or use of raw materials as an instrument of a sustainable resource policy.
 He discusses how royalties can involve the state in the profits of extracting raw materials and internalize external costs of extracting raw materials.
 The text argues that a taxation of raw materials can create incentives for a more gentle handling and contribute to the decoupling of raw material consumption and prosperity.

-Berlin can no longer afford coal: Development Policy Consequences of Energy Supply
+Berlin can no longer afford coal: Development policy consequences of energy supply

-Summary: This publication addresses the negative impacts of coal energy on the climate and the social injustice exacerbated by climate change, especially in the countries of the Global South.
+Summary: This publication addresses the negative impacts of coal energy on climate and the social injustice exacerbated by climate change, especially in the countries of the Global South.
 The text criticizes the continuation of coal use in Germany and especially in Berlin, despite the known climate-damaging effects.
 It is highlighted that the high share of coal energy in Berlin's energy supply has negative consequences not only locally but also globally, as it contributes to climate change, which poses existential threats, especially in vulnerable regions of the Global South.

-Democratisation of raw materials policy
+Democratization of raw materials policy

 Position paper on conflict raw materials